BlueprintTechnologies/blueprint-tech-assessments/apache-spark/spark-assessment-1.md

 # Apache Spark Assessment 1
 This Blueprint assessment is used to evaluate your comfort with Apache Spark.
-To submit your answers, create a pull request to this repo with changes to this file that include the answers to the questions below.
+To submit your answer(s), create a pull request to this repo with changes to this file that include the answers to the question(s) below.

 For questions about this assessment, submit an [Issue](https://github.com/BlueprintTechnologies/blueprint-tech-assessments/issues).

+## Essay Question
-### Q1.
-In your own words, describe the architecture of Apache Spark?
+In 200 words **or more**, describe the architecture of Apache Spark.

-[Replace with your answer here]

-### Q2.
-What are the types of cluster managers in Apache Spark?

-[Replace with your answer here]

-### 03. What's shuffle in Apache Spark?
-Give example of an operation in Apache Spark that involves shuffle.

 [Replace with your answer here]

 ## Coding Example
 As part of your pull request to this repo, include a jupyter notebook that includes your custom code that demonstrates Apache Spark usage across all six parts below.